 Writing this roundup of Victoria II mods is like stepping back in time.
 It’s off to ye olde ModDB (along with a jaunt or two to the Paradox Forums) for all your Victoria II modding needs.
 Steam Workshop has spoiled us with its handy library and easy integration, but there’s no such luck here despite the game being available on Steam.

 Despite the meme amongst Paradox’s fans that every soon-to-be-announced Paradox game is Victoria III, the fact remains that Victoria II has never had the broad following that its younger siblings maintain.
-For all the dedication of some, we are also dealing with a game that’s over ten years old.
+For all the dedication of some, we are dealing with a game that’s over ten years old.
 A large number of worthy mods are untraceable due to any number of broken links and forgotten websites.

 What follows is an all in one guide to installing Victoria 2 mods, troubleshooting those same mods if you’re having issues (which you probably are) as well as a list of some truly stand-out candidates that really help spice up this iconic grand strategy game.

-What are the best Victoria 2 Mods?
+The best Victoria 2 Mods